roger-/PyInductor/README.md

 This might be useful to some for designing air-core wire inductors (or helical antennas) for RF applications.

+**1/2019 update**: Serge Stroobandt has ported his code from JavaScript to Brython (browser Python), so have a look.

 ## Requirements

 * Python 2.7 (3.x should work with minimal changes)